Skip to main content

 where σ and ε are the tensile stress and tensile strain, respectively; εt0 and σt0 are the first crack strain and first crack stress, respectively; εtu an σtu are the ultimate tensile strain and ultimate tensile strength, respectively; and εtf is the final strain.

-The first crack stress σt0 is the tensile stress at the elastic limit of HPFRCC [43].
+The first crack stress σt0 is the tensile stress at the elastic limit of HPFRCC [48].
 The first crack strain εt0 is the strain corresponding to the first crack stress.
 First crack stress and first crack strain characterize the crack resistance of HPFRCC.
 The ultimate tensile strength σtu is the peak tensile stress.
-The ultimate tensile strain εtu is the strain corresponding to the peak tensile stress [43].
+The ultimate tensile strain εtu is the strain corresponding to the peak tensile stress [48].
 The ultimate tensile strength and ultimate tensile strain characterize the post-cracking behavior.
 The final strain εtf is the tensile strain of HPFRCC when the tensile stress is reduced to zero.
 The final strain is a parameter used to control the descending stage in terms of the descending slope.
-More details of finite element models are elaborated in the case study in Section 3.
+More details of finite element models are elaborated in the case study in “Case study” section.

 Evaluation of resilience